chelseavalentine/Notes/LaTeX/LaTeX Beginner's Guide.md

 #### Gentle spacing after commands

+`\xspace`.
 You can automate adding a backspace after commands like so:

 ```latex
 \documentclass{article}